If you've been on the Internet for more than a few hours, then chances are you've become familiarized with the legend of Ronald Ernest Paul

 —even Know Your Meme

-), who is currently a U.S. Senator from Kentucky and shares many of his father's political views.
+, who is currently a U.S. Senator from Kentucky and shares many of his father's political views.
 Rand is considered a top contender for the GOP nomination in the 2016 US Presidential Election.

 The following tropes associated with Mr. Paul: